cmharlow/rialto-wiki/Loading-data-into-Vitro:-Jena-tdbloader.md

 This document describes how we load data into Vitro using the Jena tdbloader tool.

-# tdbloader2

-`tdbloader2` is the faster/newer version of `tdbloader`.
-It only operates on empty databases, however, so is not an option we can consider since we will need to perform many incremental loads over time.

 # tdbloader

 1. [Install Apache Jena](https://jena.apache.org/download/index.cgi)